rtyler/brokenco.de/_posts/2012-06-10-outside-in-to-ops.markdown

 - ops
 ---

+**Update**: I've posted the [update to this post here](/2012/06/19/outside-in-to-ops-with-code.html) which contains some code and more fully fleshed out ideas

+---

 I have been thinking a lot about "outside-in" developement for operations as of late, primarily focusing on how [Cucumber](http://cukes.info) might fit into the equation.